 - Instagram: @Australia

 Tourism Australia’s Instagram account has an extensive fan base and is extremely popular.
-The team feature three eye-catching photos or videos per day, with longer-form captions containing a bit more detail.
-For more info, see our Instagram FAQ.
+The team feature eye-catching photos, stories and videos each day, with longer-form captions containing a bit more detail.
+In case our fans want to learn even more about a destination or experience, several posts a week are featured in our 'link in bio', driving through to the latest info on Australia.com.
+For more info, see our Instagram FAQ below.

 - Facebook: Australia.com